suinleelab/attributionpriors/README.md

-This repository contains tools for connecting the machine learning topics of *model priors* and *model explanations* with a new method called *attribution priors*, discussed in our paper "Learning Explainable Models Using Attribution Priors.
+This repository contains tools for connecting the machine learning topics of *model priors* and *model explanations* with a new method called *attribution priors*, discussed in our paper "Learning Explainable Models Using Attribution Priors".
 This package contains:
 * A differentiable axiomatic feature attribution method called *expected gradients*.
 * Tensorflow operations to directly regularize expected gradients attributions during training.
 * Examples of how arbitrary differentiable functions of expected gradient attributions can be regularized during training to encode prior knowledge about a modeling task.

+For more guidance about how to use this repository/how to train with attribution priors, see the `example_usage.ipynb` notebook in the top level directory of this repository, and the [Installation and Usage Section](#installation) of this README.

 ## Examples

 So what exactly are attribution priors and why would you want to use them?
-The examples here provide three ways in which you can use attribution priors to imrpove network performance and interpretability.
+The examples here provide three ways in which you can use attribution priors to improve network performance and interpretability.
 We use these examples in our paper.
 However, attribution priors are not limited to the examples here.

-If you need more guidance about how to use this repository/how to train with attribution priors, see the `example_usage.ipynb` notebook in the top level directory of this repository, and the [Installation and Usage Section](#installation) of this README.

 ### Image Data (mnist)
 In the `mnist` folder, we give examples about how to train models that have smoother attributions over pixels, which in turn